trinhjorwe/zomato-restaurants/README.md

           "has_total": 0
         }

+If you look carefully at what's returned it is a dictionary with multiple key:value pairs, with the most important one with the information we want having a key of _location_suggestions_.
+It's value is a list of dictionaries. (let's remember this as it'll be useful when we start wrangling the data)

 ## Example: Top 100 places for dinner in Sydney
 So with this example we're trying to find what is the average price to eat dinner in one at Sydney's top 100 places.
 Before we answer this question, we should think about what data points we need.